Olympus E-P1 vs Sony A7R II

 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-P1 does not provide wifi capability.

-Both the E-P1 and the A7R II have been discontinued, but can regularly be found used on eBay.
+Both the E-P1 and the A7R II have been discontinued, but can regularly be found used on ebay.
 The E-P1 was replaced by the Olympus E-P2, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P1 Manual (free pdf) or the online Sony A7R II Manual.
+Further information on the features and operation of the E-P1 and A7R II can be found, respectively, in the Olympus E-P1 Manual (free pdf) or the online Sony A7R II Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-P1 and the Sony A7R II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.